-Parties thus make a commitment towards settlement by agreeing to participate in collaborative law.
-The disqualification requirement requires parties to bear the costs of engaging new counsel and collaborative lawyers commit to end their representation if collaborative law terminates.
+Parties thus make a economic and emotional commitment towards settlement by agreeing to participate in collaborative law.
+The disqualification requirement means parties must bear the costs of engaging new counsel and collaborative lawyers must commit to end their representation if collaborative law terminates.
 "Each side knows at the start that the other has similarly tied its own hands by making litigation expensive.
 By hiring two Collaborative Law practitioners, the parties send a powerful signal to each other that they truly intend to work together to resolve their differences amicably through settlement."
 Scott R. Peppet, The (New) Ethics of Collaborative Law, J. DISP.
 RESOL. (forthcoming 2008) (emphasis in original).

 The goal of these pre commitments to settlement is to encourage parties and their collaborative lawyers to focus on problem solving rather than positional negotiations.
-See generally Roger Fisher & William Ury, Getting To Yes: Negotiating Agreement WITHOUT GIVING IN (Bruce Patton ed., 2d ed.
+See generally ROGER FISHER & WILLIAM URY, GETTING TO YES: NEGOTIATING AGREEMENT WITHOUT GIVING IN (Bruce Patton ed., 2d ed.
 1991).
-There are many different models of collaborative law practice that build on the core feature of the disqualification requirement to accomplish this goal in different ways.
-See John Lande, Possibilities for Collaborative Law: Ethics and Practice of Lawyer Disqualification and Process Control in a New Model of Lawyering, 64 Ohio St. L.J.
+There are many different models of collaborative law practice that build on the core feature of the disgualification requirement to accomplish this goal in different ways.
+See John Lande, Possibilities for Collaborative Law: Ethics and Practice of Lawyer Disqualification and Process Control in a New Model of Lawyering, 64 OHIO ST. L.J.
 1315 (2003).
 Most collaborative law participation agreements, for example, require parties to voluntarily disclose relevant data requested by another party without formal discovery requests and to supplement responses to information requests previously made.
 Additional provisions in many agreements require parties to jointly retain neutral experts rather than hire their own.
 Sometimes, collaborative law participation agreements require that negotiations take place in four-way meetings in which counsel and parties focus on their underlying interests, share information and "brainstorm" solutions to problems.
 Typically, in order to promote productive negotiations, collaborative law participation agreements provide that communications during the collaborative law process are confidential.
+N.Y.
+Ass'N OF COLLABORATIVE PROF'LS: COLLABORATIVE LAW PARTICIPATION AGREEMENT, available at http://collaborativelawny.com/participation agreement.php; TEX.
+COLLABORATIVE LAW COUNCIL: PARTICIPATION AGREEMENT (2005).